SysKitTeam/docs-point/releases/cloud/point-2025-03-04-release-note.md

     * Select multiple workspaces and Ask Owners to review them
     * Directly apply Sensitivity Labels to workspaces for an immediate resolution
   * [Learn more about the importance of sensitivity labels in the following Syskit blog.](https://www.syskit.com/blog/microsoft-365-sensitivity-labels-guide/)

+* **Custom views are available on tree reports.**
+  * Now, you can customize and save views on tree reports. (e.g., Permissions Matrix, User access, etc.)
+  * Excel export of reports with applied views reflects the filtering from the view selected in Syskit Point.

 ## Improvements & Bug Fixes